 Physical security, and logical access controls such as username/password combinations cannot control what use someone makes of information to which they are entitled.
 However, systems design features such as a requirement to record reasons for access, together with access logs or audit trails, are an important tool in deterring inappropriate uses.
-If users know that their access to information is recorded, and that they can be held accountable, then they are less likely to make unauthorised use of personal information.35
+If users know that their access to information is recorded, and that they can be held accountable, then they are less likely to make unauthorised use of personal information.54

 In E v Financial Institution [2003] PrivComrA 3, the Australian federal Privacy Commissioner found that the audit trail maintained by the respondent only recorded financial transactions, and not access to customers account information that did not involve an a transaction.
 The Commissioner concluded that as a result, the respondent "could provide only limited assurance that the information was protected from unauthorised access, misuse or disclosure."
 The financial institution in question "agreed to establish an enquiry audit trail on the mainframe computer where customer information is stored so that staff accesses to customers' personal information would be recorded regardless of whether a transaction is made on the account."
+The Commissioner has re-inforced the need for an audit trail in a more recent case.55

 Organisations will of course want to know if cost considerations will be taken into account.
 In FH v NSW Department of Corrective Services [2003] NSWADT 72, when considering what were 'reasonable steps', the Tribunal was equivocal as to whether the estimated high cost of 'retro fitting' a logging facility on the Department's computer systems was a defence against an allegation of inadequate security, in breach of PPIPA s.12(c) - IPP 5.
 Despite finding that "the absence of arrangements to keep a record (a log) of who inside the administration is using the records, when and what for purpose" was a "significant continuing problem" the Tribunal appears to have accepted the respondents submission that installing such a facility would be prohibitively expensive.
+Observing that the extent to which any shortcomings need to be addressed depends on both the risk of intrusion and the gravity of the consequences of intrusion, the Tribunal found "There is no basis for concluding that any further action should be taken at present by the Department to meet the applicant's concerns."